apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gunmen kill 20 miners in an attack in southwest Pakistan ahead of an Asian security summit**
+**Lebanon says 22 killed in Israeli strikes on central Beirut**

-You can read more about it [here](https://apnews.com/article/pakistan-miners-killed-b4302a6af4888c009212bea622f76679).
+You can read more about it [here](https://www.bbc.com/news/articles/cjd58p1g515o).

 ## Requirements
 - Python 3.8